The cards, the people, the memory ...

 Antonino Radice, historian, writer, was born in Bronte in 1917.
 Has lived and worked in Trento, wrote, in particular, essays on the cultural and political area of the Trentino-Alto Adige making historical researches on the Trentine resistance and the Enlightenment from Alto Adige.

-Between his works,
+Between his works:

-"Authoritarianism of other times" (Trieste 1968),
+- "Authoritarianism of other times" (Trieste 1968),

-"Resistance armed in Trentino" (Trento 1978),
+- "Armed resistance in Trentino" (Trento 1978),

-"Memory of a lesson - Guido Calogero" (New Anthology 1994),
+- "Memory of a lesson - Guido Calogero" (Nuova Antologia 1994),

 Radice, in this last work, through the careful analysis of trial records and letters, tries a not conventional interpretation of the Garibaldian expedition to Sicily, rebuilding the figures of Vittorio Emanuele II, of Bixio, the deep disagreement between Cavour and Garibaldi, their questionable consistency and their poor knowledge of the island problems.
+The dream of Sicilians, writes Radice, was that the Garibaldi landing, more than the political unity of Italy, would have been bearer of the social freedom in Sicily.

 The biggest part of Risorgimento Perduto (lost revival), almost a book in the book, is dedicated to the facts of Bronte of 1860 with the addition of unpublished historical documents (letters and proclaims of Bixio and Garibaldi, decrees, political and military correspondences, acts of the process, etc.).